ANYANTUDRE/Associate-Data-Scientist-Track/28-Sampling in Python/README.md

 ## I. Introduction to Sampling

 #### Sampling and point estimates
-Hi!
-Welcome to the course!
-I’m James, and I’ll be your host as we delve into the world of sampling data with Python.
-To start, let’s look at what sampling is and why it might be useful.
+What is sampling and why it might be useful?

 2. Estimating the population of France
 Let's consider the problem of counting how many people live in France.
 The standard approach is to take a census.
 This means contacting every household and asking how many people live there.